UNDERGRADUATE RESEARCH ASSISTANT PROGRAM (URAP)

 Application Evaluation

-FOR PRE-SELECTED STUDENTS: the faculty mentor’s application and your jointly included materials will be evaluated by the faculty review committee.
+The faculty mentor’s application and your jointly included materials will be evaluated by the faculty review committee.
 The will be reviewing the applications according to the following criteria:

-• There is a clear benefit to both the faculty and the student.
+- There is a clear benefit to both the faculty and the student.
 The student is actively engaged in the research rather than doing mundane tasks like data entry or transcribing.

-• The student does not have prior research experience, or the student will clearly be transitioning into a new field with significantly different methodologies than their prior experience.
+- The student does not have prior research experience, or the student will clearly be transitioning into a new field with significantly different methodologies than their prior experience.

-• The application outlines a clear and detailed mentoring plan, discussing how the faculty mentor will help the student develop their research skills.
+- The application outlines a clear and detailed mentoring plan, discussing how the faculty mentor will help the student develop their research skills.

-• The faculty mentor would not otherwise be able to hire an RA because the field is traditionally underfunded and/or undergraduates are not normally included in the research process: arts, humanities, and non-lab/field-based social sciences.
+- The faculty mentor would not otherwise be able to hire an RA because the field is traditionally underfunded and/or undergraduates are not normally included in the research process: arts, humanities, and non-lab/field-based social sciences.

-• For faculty in the natural sciences, engineering, medical school, or lab/field-based social sciences, the application makes a detailed and compelling case for why no other funding is available to support RAs.
+- For faculty in the natural sciences, engineering, medical school, or lab/field-based social sciences, the application makes a detailed and compelling case for why no other funding is available to support RAs.
 If the faculty has hired undergraduate RAs before, the application explains why this particular student cannot be hired from the same funding source.

-• The experience for the student goes beyond the regular curriculum in the discipline.
+- The experience for the student goes beyond the regular curriculum in the discipline.

-FOR OPEN JOB SEARCH STUDENTS: your application will be considered amongst all other applications received for the open position.
+Your application will be considered amongst all other applications received for the open position.
 Open positions have had as few as 3 and as many as 40 applications in the past.
 Faculty may review and evaluate candidates however they would like; however, only students who have formally applied through the application portal during the open hiring period may be considered.
 In fairness to other applicants, late applications are not permitted.
 Faculty will review applications through the application portal; if you receive notification that the application has been endorsed, this is NOT indicative of an award decision.
 This is just language of the application system to indicate that the proposal has been reviewed.
 Final eligibility of the faculty’s selected candidates are confirmed through the Office of Undergraduate Research, and our office will administer final award decisions.

 URAP and Work-Study

 If a URAP student is work-study eligible (as denoted in their financial aid award letter accessible through CAESAR), then their URAP position will be converted to work-study.
+The student will be asked on the application if they are work-study eligible, and if so, they will be asked to share their work-study allotment.
+Please refer to the Work-Study website to determine eligibility and allotment.

 Here is an overview of how that will work: work-study is a federal need-based financial aid program.
 At Northwestern, it is set up such that the government pays for 75% of the student’s hourly wage, and the department that hires the student pays the other 25%.
 Since the Office of Undergraduate Research is the hiring department for URAP jobs, we will cover the 25%, and there is no additional cost to the faculty mentor.

 Of note, work-study allotments are typically more than the URAP award allotment, which means the student may: 1) hold more than one work-study job (and it is the mentee’s job to communicate this to the mentor if this is true), and/or 2) be eligible to earn additional URAP hours given their work-study allotment.
-The average work-study allotment is $3,600 which is 225 possible URAP hours.
+The average work-study allotment is $3,600 which is around 221 possible URAP hours.
 Students are often eager to maximize their work-study income.
 Consequently, prior to the grant beginning, the student mentee and faculty mentor should have an honest conversation about the student’s goals and commitments regarding work-study position(s), and if the URAP job is a viable way for the student to earn additional hours.
-For example, if the faculty mentor only has about 100 hours of work (ie the initial URAP amount of $1,600 divided by $16.00/hr), the student can only earn a fraction of the $3,600 allotment, the student may pursue a second work-study job since many students financially depend on being able to earn the full allotment.
-Conversely, if the faculty mentor hopes to hire the student for 225 hours, but the student already has another work-study job with which they plan on splitting their time, it is important for the faculty member to know about realistic time expectations for their URAP research tasks.
+For example, if the faculty mentor only has about 100 hours of work (i.e., the initial URAP amount of $1,625 divided by $16.25/hr), the student can only earn a fraction of the $3,600 allotment, the student may pursue a second work-study job since many students financially depend on being able to earn the full allotment.
+Conversely, if the faculty mentor hopes to hire the student for 221 hours, but the student already has another work-study job with which they plan on splitting their time, it is important for the faculty member to know about realistic time expectations for their URAP research tasks.
 The federal work-study program caps the number of hours worked per week at 20 hours.

 Can I get help writing my resume and cover letter?